Mandatory to register drones under new rules; will help identify rouge drones: Officials | Business

 Mandatory to register drones under new rules; will help identify rouge drones: Officials

-The new norms prescribe registration of all drones and there will be a specific tracking mechanism, he said during a press conference.Responding to a question on misuse of drones and security risk, Civil Aviation Secretary Pradeep Singh Kharola said, We have the facility to identify a rogue drone and this is what these rules provide for.
+Those whose drones are not registered will be identified right away, he said during a press conference.Responding to a question on misuse of drones and security risk, Civil Aviation Secretary Pradeep Singh Kharola said, We have the facility to identify a rogue drone and this is what these rules provide for.
 He explained that every car has a registration number and there is a mechanism to know who owns it.Something similar will happen with drones.

 - Country: